easyCZ/SLIP-A-2015/report/hayden.md

 ![From "Exercise Physiology: Nutrition, Energy, and Human Performance"](pictures/bipolar configuration.png)

-This placement produces a satisfactory trace, pictured below:
+This placement produces a satisfactory trace, pictured below, which is less susceptible to movement artifacts.

 <table>
   <tr>